Guest

 Router# show version

-Displays information about the Cisco IOS software version running on a routing device, the ROM Monitor and Bootflash software versions, the hardware configuration, including the amount of system memory.
+Displays information about the Cisco IOS software version running on a routing device, the ROM Monitor and Bootflash software versions, and the hardware configuration, including the amount of system memory.

 Displaying Digitally Signed Cisco Software Signature Information